pontig/ing-sw-2023-pontiggia-pasini-reffo-perriello/README.md

 - [_Install Java Runtime Environment (JRE)_](https://www.java.com/it/download/manual.jsp) - Choose the right version for your Operating System
 - [_Install Java Development Kit (JDK)_](https://www.oracle.com/java/technologies/downloads/) - Choose the right version for your Operating System

-Upon successfully installing Java Runtime Environment (JRE) on your personal computer, you can verify its proper installation by entering the following command in the terminal:
+Upon successfully installing Java Runtime Environment (JRE) and Java Development Kit (JDK) on your personal computer, you can verify its proper installation by entering the following command in the terminal:
 ```bash
 java -version
 ```

 **2. JavaFX**

-To visualize the graphical user interface (GUI) properly, you need command-line tools and technologies that allow you to develop expressive content for applications deployed to browsers, desktops, and mobile devices:
+To visualize the graphical user interface (GUI) properly, you could need command-line tools and technologies that allow you to develop expressive content for applications deployed to browsers, desktops, and mobile devices:

 - [_Download JavaFX Software Development Kit (SDK)_](https://gluonhq.com/products/javafx/) - Choose the right version for your Operating System

-**3. Run locally** - (Should work on Windows for sure)
+**3. Run locally** - (Work on Windows for sure)

 Create a folder called 'MyShelfie' and put inside: